-Buy store brands.
+- Buy store brands.
 You will get the same or similar product for a cheaper price.
-If your grocery store has a membership card, sign up for even more savings.
+If your grocery store has a membership card, sign up for even more savings. - Make a shopping list and stick to it.
+Make sure it includes everything needed for the upcoming week.